 JCC's Science Center

-Opened in the fall of 2011, Jamestown Community College's Science Center is a showplace for sustainability in building design and operation.
+Opened in the fall of 2011, Jamestown Community College's Science Center is a showplace for sustainability and holistic green design in building design and operation.
 The center meets LEED (Leadership in Energy and Environmental Design) Gold certification standards, with features that promote energy conservation and environmentally-conscious thinking.

-Housed within the Science Center are JCC's associate degrees in math and science and environmental science.
-The center features classrooms, labs, and prep rooms for courses in biology, biotechnology, chemistry, and geology as well as a student study area, loft lounge, greenhouse, and vegetative roof.
+The fully equipped center features classrooms, labs, and prep rooms for courses in biology, biotechnology, chemistry, environmental science, physics, geology, math, and other disciplines.
+It also has a student study area, loft lounge, greenhouse, and vegetative roof.

 - The building's east-west orientation maximizes solar radiation exposure and enhancing energy efficiency.